qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 - amplitudes: [0, 0.03, 0.06, 0.09, 0.12, ..., 0.39, 0.42]
 - frequencies: [4.4999, 4.49991, 4.49992, ...., 4.50008, 4.50009] (GHz)

+Sweepers given in the same list will be applied in parallel, in a Python ``zip`` style, while different lists define nested loops, with the first list corresponding to the outer loop.

 .. warning::